-“I love the way your team pays attention to details and picks up such little things that are easy to ignore,” said one of our clients on the call last evening, when we were discussing the project highlights.
-This annotation from the client, made me think about the importance of paying attention to details and its impact on the overall quality of the courses we create.
+“I love the way your team pays attention to details and picks up such little things that are easy to ignore,” said one of our clients on the call last evening when we discussed the project highlights.
+This annotation from the client made me think about the importance of paying attention to details and its impact on the overall quality of the courses we create.

-In the e-learning industry, quality is one of the biggest criteria that helps an organization stand out amongst others.
-Everyone involved in the project is responsible to ensure the courses delivered are free from not only the obvious issues (technical and/or functional), but also the small things that require a keen eye to detail.
+In the eLearning industry, quality is one of the most significant criteria that helps an organization stand out.
+Everyone involved in the project is responsible for ensuring the courses delivered are free from the obvious issues (technical and/or functional) and the small things that require a keen eye for detail.

-According to author and media expert Michael Levine, the biggest problems in any business arise from ignoring the smallest of detail.
-And as an instructional designer, I believe that paying attention to details should be put into practice right from the beginning of the project.
-Even the minutest of the things, if carefully looked at, right from the start, can help reduce errors, increase efficiency and enhance the finishing of the final product.
+According to author and media expert Michael Levine, the biggest problems in any business arise from ignoring the smallest detail.
+And as an instructional designer, I believe that attention to detail should be put into practice right from the beginning of the project.
+Even the minutest things, if carefully looked at right from the start, can help reduce errors, increase efficiency, and enhance the finishing of the final product.

-However, it’s not as simple as it sounds; paying attention to details is a skill that needs to be acquired and just like other skills, it requires a conscientious practice.
+Indeed, developing an eye for detail helps you improve customer experience without compromising quality.
+However, it’s not as simple as it sounds; paying attention to details is a skill that needs to be acquired, and just like other skills, it requires conscientious practice.

 Here are 6 simple ways to develop an eye for detail:

 1. Research before you begin